exonum/exonum-doc/src/get-started/java-binding.md

 ### Step 3.
 Finalize Configuration

-On third, and the last step we combine private part of the node configuration and the public parts of each node of the network.
+Third, combine private part of the node configuration and the public parts of the configuration of each node in the network.

-We provide a path to a private part of the node configuration, a path to a resulting node configuration file and a list of paths to public configuration files of every node.
+Provide a path to the private part of the node configuration, a path to the resulting node configuration file and a list of paths to the public configuration files of every node.

 ```sh
 exonum-java finalize \